VH-VGA. Boeing 737-43Q. c/n 28489-2827.

 Ferried Brussels - Norwich for painting into the Virgin Express livery - November 29, 1998

 Ferried Brussels - Shannon after painting - December 15, 1998

-Operated first Virgin Express Ireland revenue service Shannon - London (Stansted) - December 18, 1998
+Operated its first Virgin Express Ireland revenue service Shannon - London (Stansted) - December 18, 1998

-Ferried Shannon - Brussels and returned to lessor - May 29, 2000
+Ferried Shannon - Brussels and returned to the lessor - May 29, 2000

-Departed Brussels on the ferry flight to Australia in Virgin Express livery as EI-TVA - May 30, 2000
+Departed Brussels on the ferry flight to Australia in the Virgin Express livery as 'EI-TVA' - May 30, 2000

-Arrived Brisbane at the conclusion of the ferry flight - June 01, 2000
+It arrived at Brisbane on completion of the ferry flight - June 01, 2000

 Ferry route: Brussels - Istanbul - Muscat - Chennai - Singapore - Darwin - Brisbane

 Cancelled from the Irish Aircraft Register - June 08, 2000